-Outdated and discriminatory blasphemy laws are still far too common all around the world.
-But the English and Welsh blasphemy laws were abolished in May 2008.
-The offences of blasphemy and blasphemous libel were common law offences which were contrary to the principle of free speech and probably contrary to human rights laws adopted by the UK, which protect freedom of expression.
-The law fundamentally protected certain, Christian, beliefs and made it illegal to question them or deny them.
+Outdated and discriminatory blasphemy laws are still far too common around the world and in Northern Ireland and Scotland.
+But English and Welsh blasphemy laws were abolished in May 2008.
+The offences of blasphemy and blasphemous libel were both statutory and common law offences which were contrary to the principle of free speech and probably contrary to human rights laws adopted by the UK, which protect freedom of expression.
+The laws fundamentally protected certain Christian beliefs and made it illegal to question them or deny them.

-There were a number of recent attempts to prosecute using the blasphemy law, all of which were rejected by the courts.
-The last was when the High Court rejected a case against BBC Director-General Mark Thompson over the screening of Jerry Springer – The Opera (penned by Stewart Lee, who subsequently became a Patron of Humanists UK).
+There were, at the time, a number of attempts to prosecute using the blasphemy law, all of which were rejected by the courts.
+The last was when the High Court rejected a case against BBC Director-General Mark Thompson over the screening of Jerry Springer – The Opera (penned by Stewart Lee, who subsequently became one of our patrons).

 What we did

-We campaigned for an end to the blasphemy laws in the UK for over century and warmly welcomed their abolition.
-Most recently, we published a briefing on the compelling reasons to abolish the blasphemy laws and we supported amendments to the Criminal Justice and Immigration Bill to abolish the laws, in both the House of Commons and in the House of Lords.
-The Government wrote to us to say they were grateful for our support and Evan Harris MP, who spearheaded the initiative to abolish the laws, thanked Humanists UK and especially the 1,000+ people who emailed their MP through the BHA on the two days running up to the Commons vote on the subject.
+We campaigned for an end to the blasphemy laws in the UK for over a century and warmly welcomed their abolition.
+In January 2008, we published a briefing on the compelling reasons to abolish the blasphemy laws and we supported amendments to the Criminal Justice and Immigration Bill to abolish the laws, in both the House of Commons and the House of Lords.
+The Government wrote to us to say they were grateful for our support and Evan Harris MP, who spearheaded the initiative to abolish the laws, thanked us and especially the 1,000+ people who emailed their MP through our system in the two days running up to the Commons vote.

 What we’re doing now

-We are now keeping a watch out for religious campaigns to curb free expression through boycotts and intimidation – If you hear of or experience any such campaigns, let us know.
+We are now keeping a watch out for any efforts to curb free expression on the basis of religious offense – If you hear of or experience any such campaigns, email us.